Thomas L. Jennings: Professional career

-Jennings was a tailor who later opened a dry cleaning business in New York City.
-He eventually opened his own store on Church Street, which became one of the largest clothing stores in New York City.
+Thomas L. Jennings was a tailor who later opened a dry cleaning business in New York City.

-Thomas developed his dry cleaning process called dry-scouring as a tailor.
+Thomas developed his dry-cleaning process called dry-scouring as a tailor.
 His customers often complained of their clothes being ruined by stains, so he started experimenting with different chemicals that could protect the fabric while removing stains.
-Thomas Jennings earned a large amount of money as a tailor and with his dry scouring invention made even more.
-Thomas spent the majority of his money on abolitionist activities.
-In 1831, Thomas Jennings became the assistant secretary for the First Annual Convention of the People of Color in Philadelphia, PA.
+Jennings patented his process named "dry scouring clothes" on March 3, 1821.

 Civil rights activism and legacy

-Jennings was a leader for the cause of abolitionism and African-American civil rights in the United States.
+Jennings was a leader in the cause of abolitionism and African-American civil rights in the United States.

 In 1831, Jennings was selected as assistant secretary to the First Annual Convention of the People of Color in Philadelphia, Pennsylvania, which met in June of that year.

 After his daughter, Elizabeth Jennings, was forcibly removed from a "whites only" New York City streetcar in 1854, he organized a movement against racial segregation in public transit in the city.
 He helped arrange her legal defense, which included the young future President Chester Arthur, and won her case in 1855.
-Along with James McCune Smith and Rev. James W.C.
-Pennington, Jennings created the Legal Rights Association later in that year, a pioneering minority-rights organization.
-Its members organized additional challenges to discrimination and segregation, and gained legal representation to take cases to court.
+Along with James McCune Smith and Rev. James W. C. Pennington, Jennings created the Legal Rights Association later in that year, a pioneering minority-rights organization.
+Its members organized additional challenges to discrimination and segregation and gained legal representation to take cases to court.
 In 1865, a decade after Elizabeth Jennings won her case, New York City streetcar companies stopped practicing segregation.